NFL DFS picks, Wild Card Saturday: Daily Fantasy football lineup advice for FanDuel and DraftKings

-NFL DFS, Wild Card Weekend 2026: Daily Fantasy lineups, picks on FanDuel, DraftKings for Saturday
+NFL DFS, Wild Card Weekend 2026: Top daily Fantasy lineups, picks on FanDuel, DraftKings for Saturday

 DFS millionaire Mike McClure shares his NFL DFS picks for Rams vs. Panthers and Packers vs. Bears on Saturday

 The 2026 NFL playoffs have arrived, and the daily Fantasy football action kicks off with a two-game slate on Saturday as Wild Card Weekend begins.
-The first kick Rams vs. Panthers (+10.5, 45.5) at 4:30 p.m.
-ET, with the rubber match between the Bears and Packers (-1.5, 44.5) then following at 8 p.m.
+The first kick Rams vs. Panthers (+10.5, 44.5) at 4:30 p.m.
+ET, with the rubber match between the Bears and Packers (-2.5, 45.5) then following at 8 p.m.
 ET.
-Some of the most expensive players in the NFL DFS player pool for this slate are Puka Nacua, Davante Adams, Josh Jacobs, Kyren Williams, Matthew Stafford and Caleb Williams.
+Some of the most expensive players in the NFL DFS player pool for this slate are Puka Nacua, Josh Jacobs, Kyren Williams, Matthew Stafford, Caleb Williams and Davante Adams (hamstring), who is playing for the first time since Dec.
+14.

 How should you build your NFL DFS lineups for Saturday's two-game slate, and which sleepers should factor into your NFL DFS strategy?
 Before making any Saturday NFL DFS picks, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.